 Amazon jumps in on everything, and now they're trying to compete with Etsy as well.
 Their new site for crafters and DIYers, Handmade, will allow you to sell your wares through Amazon.

-If this interests you, you can fill out this form to let them know you may want to sell.
+If this interests you, you can request an invitation to let them know you want to sell.

 Tips for Promotion